gss2002/spark-ibm-mq/README.md

-# Spark Streaming Reciever for Native IBM MQ Client Queue Access.
-(Non JMS)
+# How to use the Native IBM MQ Client Receiver with Spark Streaming
 #### How to use the Native IBM MQ Client Reciever

 JavaStreamingContext ssc = new JavaStreamingContext(sparkconf, new Duration(1000));